Bohemian Shepherd: Introduction to North America

-The club established standards with the objective of starting breeding programs in North America dedicated to best practices for healthy and diverse full bred gene pools.
-In 2019 an owner from the USA traveled with a female Bohemian Shepherd to the Czech Republic to be mated.
-The mating was successful, and puppies were subsequently whelped in the USA.
-In 2022, one of the founding members of the club and owner of three Bohemian Shepherds became the first in North America to both breed and whelp Bohemian Shepherd puppies in the USA.
+In North America, clubs established standards with the objective of starting breeding programs in North America dedicated to best practices for healthy and diverse full bred gene pools.
+In 2022, one of the founding members of the club and owner of four Bohemian Shepherds became the first in North America to both breed and whelp Bohemian Shepherd puppies in the USA.
 Six males and one female were whelped in Illinois.
-This event placed the introduction of the breed to North America on a new level.
-As of 2022 it is estimated there are roughly 50 Bohemian Shepherds in North America.
+As of 2023 it is estimated there are roughly 100 Bohemian Shepherds in North America.

 Description

 Appearance

-The Bohemian Shepherd is medium sized, rectangular-shaped dog, standing 48–55 cm (19-22 inches) at the withers and weighing about 15–25 kg (35-55 lb).
-Long, thick fur and a rich undercoat allow him to survive in harsh weathers.
-Desired fur color is "black with tan."
-The body is compact and well proportioned with high set, small, pointed, erect ears, and a long, elegant neckline.
+The Bohemian Shepherd is a medium-sized, rectangular-shaped dog, standing 48–55 cm (19-22 inches) at the withers and weighing about 15–25 kg (35-55 lb).
+Long, thick fur and a rich undercoat allow them to survive in harsh weather.
+The desired fur color is "black with tan."
+The body is compact and well proportioned with high-set, small, pointed, erect ears, and a long, elegant neckline.
 A fluid, light and unhurried gait is one of the typical characteristics of this breed.

 Temperament

-Bohemian Shepherds are lively and quick dogs that make great all around sport dogs and family pets.
-Quick learning and biddable, Bohemian Shepherds relate well to children and other pets.
+Bohemian Shepherds are lively and quick dogs that make great all-around sporting dogs and family pets.
+Quick-learning and biddable, Bohemian Shepherds relate well to children and other pets.
 The breed is agile and has a keen sense of smell, making them proficient search and rescue dogs or a great companion for handicapped people, and an outstanding watch dog.
-This breed has a stable, calm, and friendly temperament that allows it to be good with the owner, his family, and especially with children.
+This breed has a stable, calm, and friendly temperament that allows it to be good with the owner, their family, and especially with children.